ravikumar77/AIModelMaster/replit.md

 ## Overview

-This is a Flask-based web application for managing Large Language Model (LLM) development workflows.
-The platform provides a comprehensive interface for creating, training, evaluating, and deploying language models with features including model management, fine-tuning with LoRA, evaluation metrics, text generation, and model export capabilities.
+This is a comprehensive Flask-based LLM development platform that provides end-to-end workflows for creating, training, fine-tuning, evaluating, and deploying language models.
+The platform includes web interface, command-line tools, FastAPI backend, RLHF support, ONNX export, and Triton deployment capabilities.
+It implements the complete technology stack specified in the requirements: Python + PyTorch, Hugging Face Transformers, LoRA/QLoRA fine-tuning, RLHF with reward models and PPO, model evaluation, ONNX export, and FastAPI serving.

 ## System Architecture